Israel Portnoy: Early life

 Portnoy was born in Manchester, England, as the sixth of nine children.
 His father is a rabbi and former orchestra conductor.
 He and five other siblings made aliyah to Israel as adults, though, as of August 2023, Portnoy has been residing in the United States.

 He and his brother Mendy studied music from a young age and began playing together around age 14, though Sruli said he began "making up songs" from as early as age 6.
 He originally took piano lessons, with Mendy taking guitar, before the two switched.

 At age 16, Portnoy moved to Israel to study at yeshiva but said that he "spent most of [his] time in [his] room with [his] guitar" and subsequently left to study at Tel Aviv Cantorial Institute and later on the Rimon School for Jazz & Contemporary Music for a year and a half before leaving to find more creative freedom.

+Portnoy performed on Israeli interactive reality singing competition Rising Star in 2022 advancing beyond the first round.